- Normal precautions

 The Qatari authorities have introduced a number of measures to limit the spread of the virus.
 You should comply with any screening measures or additional requirements put in place by the local authorities.
 It is mandatory to wear a face mask in public and to have Qatar’s contact tracing app, Ehteraz, downloaded and working on a smart phone.
 There are severe penalties in place for non-compliance with these requirements.

-The Qatar authorities have announced procedures to facilitate the return of Qatar ID holders abroad from 1 August.
-Qatar ID holders must receive approval to travel to Qatar in advance of booking their travel.
+The Qatar authorities announced procedures to facilitate the return of Qatar residents abroad from 1 August.
+Qatar residents must receive approval to travel to Qatar in advance of booking their travel.
 The granting of approval is at the discretion of Qatari authorities.
-Applications for approval must be submitted through the Qatar Portal.
+Applications for approval must be submitted by the employer or sponsor through the Qatar Portal.

 Transiting through Qatar